alexreisner/geocoder/README.md

       obj.distance_from([40.714,-100.234])  # distance from arbitrary point to object obj.bearing_to("Paris, France")       # direction from object to arbitrary point end

-Some utility methods are also available:

-    # look up coordinates of some location
-    Geocoder.coordinates("25 Main St, Cooperstown, NY")
-     => [42.700149, -74.922767]

-    # distance between Eiffel Tower and Empire State Building
-    Geocoder::Calculations.distance_between([47.858205,2.294359], [40.748433,-73.985655])
-     => 3619.77359999382 # in configured units (default miles)

-    # find the geographic center (aka center of gravity) of objects or points
-    Geocoder::Calculations.geographic_center([city1, city2, [40.22,-73.99], city4])
-     => [35.14968, -90.048929]

-Please see the code for more methods and detailed information about arguments (eg, working with kilometers).

 ### For MongoDB-backed models: